adobe/aio-lib-files/README.md

 # Adobe I/O Lib Files

-A JavaScript abstraction on top of cloud blob storages exposing a file-system like API.
+A Node JavaScript abstraction on top of cloud blob storages exposing a file-system like API.

 You can initialize the SDK with your Adobe I/O Runtime (a.k.a OpenWhisk) credentials.